Start an Other Telecommunications Services Business in Dubai

 Monitoring and remote management of communications networks

-The licence type is a Business Licence, which permits the holder to carry out commercial activities related to these services within and from the Dubai South free zone jurisdiction.
+The license type is a Business License, which permits the holder to carry out commercial activities related to these services within and from the Dubai South free zone jurisdiction.

 Dubai and UAE Market Context